SeaQL/seaql.github.io/SeaStreamer/versioned_docs/version-0.1.x/01-introduction/01-intro-to-streams.md

 ## Vs event-based programming

 Similar to event-based programming, stream processing is a programming paradigm that aims to handle events in near real-time or as soon as events happen.
 One way to classify between the two might be frequency.
-Streams are continuous sequence of events with a high throughput: instead of many short-lived connections, you simply keep a connection open and wait for events to come.
+Streams are continuous sequence of events with a high throughput: instead of many short-lived connections, you simply keep one connection open.

-## Vs batch processing
+## Vs analytic processing

-Stream processing can be thought as batch processing with extremely small batch sizes.
-The batch size does not necessarily have to be 1.
-Messages can be micro-batched by the millisecond, or second, according to your latency requirement and processing power.
-But gone are the days of "it may take up to 24 hours for this change to reflect"!
+Say we want to compute the average of a certain attribute over a specific period of time.
+OLAP databases allow us to efficiently compute that over a very large table with millions of rows.
+To achieve the same in stream processing, we can replay the stream and feed it through a stream processor, which probably deemed to be slower.
+Once the processor is steadily running, the output can be updated in real-time with minimal latency.

 ## Why Rust?